plusonelabs/calendar-widget/README.md

 * [32 language translations](https://crowdin.com/project/plusonelabs-calendar-widget) updated and 5 new translations added!
   Thank you all!
 * Hopefully fixed intermittent "No events" display instead of actual list of events.
- Separate "ToDo Agenda Loading..." layout added to see the widget, when it is not initialized yet (i.e. after device reboot).
+ Separate "ToDo Agenda Loading..." layout added to see the widget, when it is not initialized yet (e.g. after device reboot).

 ### [v2.1](https://github.com/plusonelabs/calendar-widget/issues/308) Tasks support
 * Tasks support added.
 Two Task apps are supported: [OpenTasks (by dmfs GmbH)](https://github.com/dmfs/opentasks)